cappuccinocosmico/flumph/main_idea.md

 Which luckily just pushes all the difficulty on to how to handle the distributed metadata solution.

+I think for now the simplest approach is to just not worry about encryption and just store the blobs using hashes on local devices.

 2) How to handle the distributed metadata and control system.

 I dont have a lot of good ideas on how to do this.
 There are some cool CRDT's that seem to show some promise.
 Specifically looking at the WIP prototype https://www.inkandswitch.com/keyhive/notebook/ .
 It looks super powerful and flexible enough to power this application.
-Its in the super early beta phase, but its such a good match I am considering using it even though it would likely be a horrible idea.
+Its in the super early beta phase, but its such a good match I am considering using it even though it is in an alpha phase and might end up being a horrible idea.

 Dont have a lot of good solutions for this yet.
 What do you think??